Regression-type analysis for block maxima on block maxima: Introduction

-where $F^{-1}(q \mid \mathbf{x}) = \inf\{y: F(y \mid \mathbf{x}) \geq q\}$ and $F(y \mid \mathbf{x})$ is the distribution function of $Y \mid \mathbf{X}$.
+where $F^{-1}(q \mid \mathbf{x}) = \inf\{y: F(y \mid \mathbf{x}) \geq q\}$ and $F(y \mid \mathbf{x})$ is the distribution function of $Y \mid \mathbf{X} = \mathbf{x}$.
 Versions of quantile regression that aim to equip \eqref{qr} with the ability to extrapolate into the tail of $Y$ are often known as extremal quantile regression methods \citep[e.g.][]{chernozhukov2005}.
-While flexible and sturdy, such quantile regression-based approaches do not take into account information on the fact that the limiting joint distribution of suitably standardized componentwise maxima is an extreme value copula, and thus fail to be equipped with the ability to extrapolate into the joint tail.
+While flexible and sturdy, such quantile regression-based approaches do not take into account information on the fact that the limiting joint distribution of suitably standardized componentwise maxima is an extreme value copula, and thus fail to be equipped with the ability to extrapolate into the joint tail. {The approach proposed in this paper will take such knowledge on the limiting joint distribution into consideration and will assume a conditional law that stems from such knowledge---rather than imposing a linear specification as in \eqref{qr}; yet, the proposed approach is not to be seen as a competitor to quantile regression but rather as a method based on some loosely related principles and specific to the context where we have a block maxima response and a block maxima covariate.}

 The remainder of the paper unfolds as follows.
-In Section~\ref{model} we introduce the proposed model and devise an approach for learning about it from data.
+In Section~\ref{model} we introduce the proposed model and Section~\ref{learn} devises an approach for learning about it from data.
 Section~\ref{simulation} reports the main findings of a Monte Carlo simulation study.
 We showcase the proposed methodology in a real data application to stock market data in Section~\ref{application}.
 Finally, in Section~\ref{discussion} we present closings remarks.
-Proofs and derivations can be found in the appendix, and further numerical experiments and other technical details are presented in the supplementary material (\ref{evidence} and \ref{detail of lambert}).
+Proofs and derivations can be found in the appendix, and further numerical experiments and other technical details are presented in the supplementary material.